 Many scuba diving centers are now located in the town of La Herradura and the Marina del Este to the east, most do training and excursions around the bay of Playa La Herradura as well as Playa Berengueles, the beach beside the marina.

-Get Certified With This Course!
+Get Certified With A PADI Course!

 2. Join in the Fun and Kayak Around the Cliffs!Small boats, kayaks and other water equipment can be found for rent all along Playa La Herradura.
 Activities that are popular here include wind sailing, kayaking, waterskiing, jet-skiing, snorkeling, water-biking, paddle boarding and more...